 Bald Mountain is also another great location to watch the weather patterns.
 Watching and photographing the clouds and fog blow through Franconia Notch early in the morning during the summer months is a real treat.
 Echo Lake (above) can also be seen from the summit.

 Because of its easy access, Bald Mountain is often visited by photographers and visitors to the region.
-If you are looking for solitude, you may not find it on this mountain but if you do find yourself alone on the summit late in the afternoon when the sun is setting, enjoy the serenity of the setting sun while you can.
+If you are looking for solitude, you may not find it on this mountain, but if you do find yourself alone on the summit late in the afternoon when the sun is setting, enjoy the serenity while you can.

 The view of Mount Lafayette (above) and Cannon Mountain from Bald Mountain is excellent any time of year, but I prefer the winter months when the mountains are snow covered.
 The snowcapped mountains make for a picture perfect scene.
 Word of caution, if you plan to visit Bald Mountain during the winter months, the trail to the summit can be very icy.

 I will end with a panoramic (above) of Franconia Notch State Park from Bald Mountain.
 The state park system is what makes New Hampshire special, and the unique beauty of Franconia Notch is irreplaceable.
-Unfortunately, privatizing Cannon Mountain is once again being talked about.
+Unfortunately, privatizing Cannon Mountain is once again being talked about (April 2016 article).
 Privatizing Cannon will forever change Franconia Notch State Park.
 We have to ensure nothing ever happens to this one of a kind state park.

 To license any of the above images for usage in publications, click on the image.
 And you can view more scenes of Franconia Notch State Park here.